resource-watch/slate/source/includes/api/_dataset.md

 curl -X GET https://api.resourcewatch.org/v1/dataset?sort=user.role
 ```

-The API currently supports sorting by means of the `sort` query parameter.
-Sorting can be done using any field from the [dataset model](#dataset-reference), as well as `user.name` and `user.role` (sorting by user data is restricted to ADMIN users).
-Sorting by nested fields is not supported at the moment.

-Multiple sorting criteria can be used, separating them by commas.

-You can also specify the sorting order by prepending the criteria with either `-` for descending order or `+` for ascending order.
-By default, ascending order is assumed.
+The Dataset service currently supports sorting using the `sort` query parameter.
+Sorting dataset adheres to the conventions defined in the [Sorting guidelines for the RW API](/index-rw.html#sorting), so we strongly recommend reading that section before proceeding.
+Additionally, you can check out the [Dataset reference](#dataset-reference) section for a detailed description of the fields you can use when sorting.
+In addition to all dataset model fields, you can sort the returned results by the name (using `user.name`) or role (using `user.role`) of the user owner of the dataset.
+Keep in mind that sorting by user data is restricted to ADMIN users.

 #### Special sorting criteria